|

 Preceding any successful invention there are always one or several prototypes, as is the case with the Welrod pistol.
-The following is a brief description of the Welrod's predecessor, the Model-1.
+The following is a brief description of the Welrod's predecessor, the MK.I.

 (Photo - Anders Thygesen courtesy of the Royal Armouries)